Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 # Own experience reflection:

 - I use the Git CLI to stage, unstage and commit changes to files I am working on.
-I find staging very useful as I can push only the required files to my github repo, nothing unecessary such as configuration files or dot-files that may be require by my IDE.
+I find staging very useful as I can push only the required files to my github repo, nothing unnecessary such as configuration files or dot-files that may be require by my IDE.

 # Branching & Team Collaboration